jonocarroll/starryeyes/README.md

 ## Motivation

-GitHub doesn't officially have an API endpoint for "_which of my followers starred something?_" but I wanted a way to do this.
+GitHub doesn't officially have an API endpoint for "_which of the people I follow starred something?_" but I wanted a way to do this.
 Originally I set up an IFTTT action to watch my private GitHub RSS feed and send me an email when a new star appeared, but this quickly filled my inbox.

-This way, I can check in when I like.
+This way, I can check-in when I like.

 ## Usage: